 Colorado River - Lower River Fishing Report

-Last Update 10/14/2017 - On the lower Colorado flows are around 2410ish CFS below Glenwood, Mostly nymphing indicator rigs.
-Good patterns are Larger stonefly patterns #10-14 such as Princes, Pheasant tails, Hares ere and Pats Rubber legs followed by smaller nymphs such as Black Zebra, Rainbow Worriers and Poison tongues.
+Last Update 12/01/2017 - On the lower Colorado flows are around 1490ish CFS below Glenwood, Mostly nymphing indicator rigs.
+Good patterns are mid size stonefly patterns #12-16 such as Princes, Pheasant tails, Hares ere and Pats Rubber legs followed by smaller nymphs such as #16-#20 Black Zebra, Rainbow Warriors, and Poison tungs.
 Streamers can be productive in the right conditions, fish are looking to put on the protein before winter hits.
-Check out the Colorado River Cams for up to date video on the clarity of the water.
-Some of our Guide's favorites this week to fill your boxes with: Hot Belly PT's in Green and Purple, Tungsten or Bead Head Flashback Prince Nymphs, Pats Rubber Legs, Wired Stone in Golden and Two Bit Hookers and large tungsten zebras.

 - Wind: 1.8 MPH